 Funding Agency: DCB Bank

-In the span of ten months, a substantial time was lost owing to Pandemic, Permissions and Cyclonic Rains.
-This delayed our main activity of plantation.
-Works were suspended in September 2020 as municipal corporation was carrying out various repair works at the lake.
-During the period of inactivity, a biodiversity survey, regular lake and peripheral clean-up activity were conducted.
-The nursery was established and raised over 1093 saplings.
+September 2020 as municipal corporation was carring out various repair works at the lake.
+During the period of inactivity, we conducted the biodiversity survey, regular lake and peripheral clean-up, established nursery and raised over 1093 saplings.
 During the time the local municipal corporation repaired the drain line, laid new lines, increased bund height and initiated boundary fencing work.
-Further activities were resumed in the last week of March 2021 by initiating the pathway development work.
-A biodiversity survey conducted by V. Shubhalaxmi recorded about 4 species of insects, 19 species of bird and 1 arachnid.